tanishktyagi-cse/blog_website_backend_python/README.md

 Easily deployable via Docker & Docker Compose

-📄 API Documentation
+# 📄 API Documentation
 Once the app is running locally, visit:

-arduino
-Copy
-Edit
 http://127.0.0.1:8000/docs
 to access the Swagger UI for testing all endpoints.

-🛠️ Prerequisites
+# 🛠️ Prerequisites
 MongoDB

 You need a running MongoDB instance (local or remote).

 Configure your .env file using the sample keys from .env.example.

-Python Environment Setup

-bash
-Copy
-Edit
 # Create and activate virtual environment
 python3 -m venv venv
 source venv/bin/activate